Skip to Content

 Do this: Check that your reading order makes sense for screen reader users on each slide.

-Not that: Presentation platforms can be tricky when it comes to accessibility.
-Avoid formatting information as a slide deck unless it's truly a presentation.
+Not that: Avoid formatting information as a slide deck unless it's truly a presentation.

 Presentation Guides